MLumme/15PuzzleSolver/15puzzlesolver/Docs/testing_documentation.md

 UI
 ==

-UI will not be unit tested, due to my unfamiliarity of using JUnit to test JavaFX-derived classes.
+UI will not be unit tested, due to my unfamiliarity of using JUnit to test JavaFX-derived classes, so manual testing must suffice.

 Performance Testing
 ===================